thekakester/STM32BareBonesWSB2182bLEDDriver/Readme.md

 	-  It's recommended to copy the spiBuff array into the "USER CODE BEGIN PV" section
 - Your code should now be able to compile.
 Test it out before adding any code to actually control the lights

-# Using this library
-There are only 2 functions that you need to use for this library:
-- 'setColor(ledNumber, red, green, blue)'
-	- Set the given LED number to the specified RGB value (red/green/blue should be 0-255)
-- 'transmit()'
-	- This will push all the data out to the LEDs.
-It should be called any time that you change LED colors and want the changes to actually take effect

-## Example 1
-Here's one way to use this library
-- Call setColor(1,255,255,255) somwhere in or before your main loop to set the color of LED 1 to full white
-- Call "transmit()" somewhere in your main loop to actually flush the colors to the LEDs
-- LED 1 (the second LED) should now be white when you run your code!

-## Example 2 (simple animation)
-	  uint32_t animationCounter = 0;	//Used for animating the lights
-	  while (1) /*Main loop*/
-	  {
-		  //Set the color of every LED to create a basic animation for (int i = 0; i < 300; i++) {
-			  //Every 10th LED is on, all the rest are off if (i % 10 == animationCounter % 10) {
-				  setColor(i,255,0,255);	//Light purple color
-			  } else {
-				  setColor(i,0,0,0);
-			  }
-		  }

-		  animationCounter++;	//Go to th next frame of animation transmit();	//Send out our LED data to the LEDs so they actually light up }